giojavi04/b-press/README.md

-# Shift-Press
+# B-Press
-Theme base for development in Shift
+Theme base for development in wordpress

 ## Tecnologías
 * Html5